bidmachines/adpumb-andoird-integration/README.md

                 }).build();
         DisplayManager.getInstance().showAd(placement);
 ```
-6) Customising loader animation: You can customize the loader using the loader settings for each placement
+6) <h4>Customising loader animation</h4>You can customize the loader using the loader settings for each placement.

 ```java
         LoaderSettings loaderSettings = new LoaderSettings();
         loaderSettings.setLogoResID(R.drawable.arithmatic_button);